UTIs and worsening dementia

 - Oestrogen therapy for postmenopausal women, which can help restore the protective lining of the urinary tract

-When to contact a GP?
+When to contact a doctors or medical practitioner?

 - There is a sudden decline in mental function or increased confusion